sebadob/rauthy/book/src/config/tls.md

 For this example, we will be using the same certificates for both the internal cache mTLS connections and the public facing HTTPS server.

-### Cache
+### Hiqlite

-The cache layer (optionally) uses TLS, if you provide certificates.
-Simply provide the following values from the `TLS` section in the reference config:
+Hiqlite can run the whole database layer, and it will always take care of caching.
+It can be configured to use TLS internally, if you provide certificates.
+Simply provide the following values from the `TLS` section in the reference
+config:

 ```
 # If given, these keys / certificates will be used to establish